aire1/mtproxy_autoinstaller/README.md

 ### Advanced install
 - You can set your own secret for MTProxy (it should be 32-chars HEX 0-9 a-f), just write it after `./install.sh` (`./install.sh <secret>`)
-- You can set your own login and password for socks5 proxy, just just write it after `./socks_install.sh`
+- You can set your own login and password for socks5 proxy, just write it after `./socks_install.sh`
 (`./socks_install.sh <login> <password>`)
 - Of course you can set your own AD_TAG, just write if after `./set_AD_TAG.sh`
 (`./set_AD_TAG.sh <AD_TAG>`)